theghostwhocodes/mocker-go/README.md

 # Mocker
 A simple HTTP mock server inspired by Saray

+## How to install

+Simply unpack the compressed file of a mocker distribution downloadable from https://github.com/theghostwhocodes/mocker-go/releases and you are ready to go!

 ## The idea behind Mocker

 Mocker is an HTTP server that transform a JSON file located in a file-system well defined path